 Transport, Communication and Trade

-• Role of WTO in International trade
+Land transport Water transport Air transport Mass Communication International trade Role of WTO in International trade 10

 Human Settlements

-• Settlement types – rural and urban
+Settlement types – rural and urban Problems of human settlement in developing countries.
+5

 Map work